 - Risk of rising price of land property.
-Parcels of landed properties are a major "staples" used in the Company for the construction of real estate.
-Significant increases in land prices could reduce the profits of the Company and opportunities to pursue business.
-The possibility of loss is eliminated from the policy of the Company, under which property is sold (in advance) only after the landed property or the right to build on it be purchased or agreed (in the case of the provision of compensation). - Risk of lower real estate prices.
-Evolution of market prices of real estate and specifically the assets owned by the Company changes their net value and net asset value per share.
-The reduction in market prices of real estate and the income from them would reduce revenues, respectively would reduce the Company's financial results, of which 90% is distributed as a dividend.
+Land plots are a major "commodity" used by the Company for the construction of real estate.
+Significant increases in land prices could reduce the profits of the Company and limit the opportunities to pursue business.
+The possibility of loss is eliminated from the policy of the Company, under which property is sold (in advance) only after the landed property or the right to build on it is purchased or agreed (in the case of the provision of compensation).

+- Risk of decreasing real estate prices.
+Changes of market prices of real estate and specifically of the assets owned by the Company, alters their net value and net asset value per share.
+The reduction in market prices of real estate and the income from them would reduce revenues, respectively would reduce the Company's financial results, 90% of which is distributed as a dividend.

-The financial crisis in Bulgaria lead to a sharp decrease of the economic activity, a drop in foreign investments, an increase in the unemployment rate and a credit crunch.
-This has a strong negative effect on the real estate sector leading to a sharp drop in demand, price levels and activity.
-A large number of developers and construction companies had to face the challenges of shutting down their operations or even falling into bankruptcy which had a negative effect on the employment in the sector.
+The financial crisis in Bulgaria led to a sharp decrease in the economic activity, a drop in foreign investments, an increase in the unemployment rate and a credit crunch.
+This has had a strong negative effect on the real estate sector leading to a sharp drop in demand, price levels and activity.
+A large number of developers and construction companies were faced with the challenge of trying not to cease their activities or fall into bankruptcy, which had a negative effect on the employment rate in the sector.